HewlettPackard/terraform-provider-oneview/docs/r/logical_interconnect_group.html.markdown

 * `snmp_configuration` - (Optional) The SNMP configuration for the logical interconnect group.
   If not supplied a default will be used.
 Snmp Configuration is documented below.

-* `interconnect_bay_set` - (Optional) This is only used by Synergy hardware so the argument is optional, but it may be required on that hardware.
+* `interconnect_bay_set` - (Optional) This option is required on Synergy hardware, but not needed for C7000.
   The Interconnect bay set associated with the logical interconnect group.
 Supported interconnect bay set is 1 (bays 1&4), 2 (bays 2&5), or 3 (bays 3&6).

+* `redundancy_type` - (Optional) This option is required on Synergy hardware, but not needed for C7000.
+  The type of enclosure redundancy.
+Supported enclosure redundancy types are HighlyAvailable, NonRedundantASide, NonRedundantBSide, and Redundant.

 * `interconnect_map_entry_template` - (Optional) Interconnect map associated with the logical interconnect group.
   This can be specified multiple times.
 Interconnect Map Entry Template is documented below.